 You must keep your records as long as they may be needed for the administration of any provision of Arizona tax law.
 Generally, this means you must keep records that support items shown on your return until the period of limitations for that return runs out.

 The period of limitations is the period of time in which you can amend your return to claim a credit or refund or the department can assess additional tax.
 A period of limitations is the limited time after which no legal action can be brought.
 Usually, this is four years from the date the return was due or filed.

 In some cases, the limitation period is longer than four years.
 The period is six years from when you file a return if you underreport the income shown on that return by more than 25%.
 The department can bring an action at any time if a return is false or fraudulent, or you do not file a return.
-To find out more about what records you should keep, get federal Publication 552.
+To find out more about what records you should keep, get federal Publication 552 within the noted time frames, you may call one of the numbers listed on the back cover.
+Before you call, be sure to have a copy of your 2012 tax return on hand.
+You will need to know your SSN, your filing status and your 5-digit zip code.